kmseo-cryptolab/milvus-mock-server/README.md

-# Milvus-mvp-server
+# Milvus-mock-server

-> server - Milvus Workflow: MVP Phase
+> Mock server for Milvus Workflow

 Milvus is a Database with RESTful API built with Python 3.10 and FastAPI.